bitfinexcom/bfx-hf-algo/README.md

 [![Build Status](https://travis-ci.org/bitfinexcom/bfx-hf-algo.svg?branch=master)](https://travis-ci.org/bitfinexcom/bfx-hf-algo)

-This repo contains an algorithmic order system built on top of the Bitfinex node API, along with three algo orders: `Iceberg`, `TWAP`, and `Accumulate/Distribute`
+This repo contains an algorithmic order system built on top of the Bitfinex node API, along with three algo orders: `Iceberg`, `TWAP`, and `Accumulate/Distribute`.
+To use the order types directly from the Bitfinex UI, see the [algo server](https://github.com/bitfinexcom/bfx-hf-algo-server)

 ### Usage